Building a retail sales team that performs well, lasts long, and represents your brand with pride isn’t easy.

 Conclusion

 The team at Oscar Isberian Rugs didn’t build a successful 100+ year retail business on trends or short-term wins.
-They built it on people who show up every day to serve customers, take pride in their work, and carry a legacy forward.
+They built it on people who show up every day to serve customers, take pride in their work, and carry on a legacy.

-If you want to build a retail sales team that sticks around, treats customers like family, and represents your brand with pride, these six strategies offer a roadmap forward.
+If you want to build a retail sales team that sticks around, treats customers like family, and represents your brand with pride, these eight strategies offer a roadmap forward.

 Know an Illinois retail business that’s doing something equally impactful?
 Nominate a Retailer and help us shine a light on the stories and strategies shaping the future of local retail.